Robert Fripp: Early life

 In 1965, Fripp left the group to attend Bournemouth College, where he studied economics, economic history, and political history for his A-levels.
 In February 1965, Fripp went to see the Duke Ellington Orchestra, an experience which moved him deeply.
-He subsequently spent three further years playing light jazz in the Majestic Dance Orchestra at Bournemouth's Majestic Hotel (replacing future The Police guitarist Andy Summers, who had gone off to London with Zoot Money).
-It was during this time when he met musicians that he would collaborate with in his career: John Wetton, Richard Palmer-James, and Greg Lake.
-At age 21, going back home from college late at night, Fripp tuned on to Radio Luxemburg where he heard the last moments of "A Day in the Life".
-"Galvanized" by the experience, he went on to listen to Sgt.
+He subsequently spent three further years playing light jazz in the Majestic Dance Orchestra at Bournemouth's Majestic Hotel (replacing Andy Summers, who had left for London with Zoot Money).
+During this time, Fripp met musicians that he would collaborate with in his career, including John Wetton, Richard Palmer-James, and Greg Lake.
+At age 21, going back home from college late at night, Fripp tuned on to Radio Luxembourg, where he heard the last moments of the Beatles' "A Day in the Life".
+"Galvanized" by the experience, he went on to listen to the Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band, Béla Bartók's string quartets, Antonín Dvořák's New World Symphony, Jimi Hendrix's Are You Experienced and John Mayall & the Bluesbreakers.
 Many years later, Fripp would recall that "although all the dialects are different, the voice was the same...
 I knew I couldn't say no".
+As a band leader, Fripp pointed out that Miles Davis and Duke Ellington inspired him to seek "constant change".